xinwenfu/VChat_GTER_CodeReuse/README.md

  # VChat GTER Exploit: Reusing Code

-*Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-gter-no-egghunter/).
+*Notice*: The following exploit and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-gter-no-egghunter/).
 ___
-As with the [previous exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter) the GTER buffer has limited space.
-This means we have to be creative when we are preforming any kind of buffer overflow to gain remote code execution (often leading to a shell).
+As with the [previous exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter), the GTER buffer has limited space.
+This means we have to be creative when we are performing any kind of buffer overflow to gain remote code execution (often leading to a shell).
 This exploit focuses on the reuse of code that is already present and loaded on the target machine.
-We will write shellcode (assembly) to execute useful gadgets of Windows C Standard Library code that has already been loaded in memory in order to allocate a new Windows Shell, and create a remote connection to the attacker's machine turning this into a reverse shell that allows for arbitrary remote code execution.
+We will write shellcode (assembly) to execute useful gadgets of Windows C Standard Library code that has already been loaded in memory in order to allocate a new Windows Shell and create a remote connection to the attacker's machine, turning this into a reverse shell that allows for arbitrary remote code execution.

 ## Exploitation
-The following sections cover the process that should (Or may) be followed when preforming this exploitation on the VChat application.
-It should be noted, that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumption primarily that we have access to the binary that may not be realistic however the enumeration and exploitation of generic Windows, and Linux servers in order to procure this falls out of the scope of this document.
+The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
+It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions primarily that we have access to the binary that may not be realistic; however, the enumeration and exploitation of generic Windows and Linux servers in order to procure this falls out of the scope of this document.

-**Notice**: Please setup the Windows and Linux systems as described in [SystemSetup](../SystemSetup/README.md)!
+**Notice**: Please set up the Windows and Linux systems as described in [SystemSetup](../SystemSetup/README.md)!

 ### PreExploitation
 1. **Windows**: Setup VChat
-   1. Compile VChat and it's dependencies if they has not already been compiled.
+   1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.
       1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file